ECP asks provincial govts to review security situation

 Political parties were asked to have links with one another and the administration at local level, forging close coordination and also improve exchange of information.

-The directions were issued after a rare briefing given to the ECP, consisting of the four on Commission members as well as the Chief Election Commissioner Justice (R) Sardar Muhammad Raza here at the ECP Secretariat.
+The directions were issued after a rare briefing given to the ECP, consisting of the four on Commission members as well as Chief Election Commissioner Justice (retd) Sardar Muhammad Raza here at the ECP Secretariat.

 Same day, he again wrote to Punjab Caretaker Chief Minister Dr Hasan Askari on ensuring provision of peaceful environment for electioneering.
 He also called for not letting any impediment in such activities, where the code of conduct was being followed.